useratul/Airbnb-Project-Visualizing/README.md

 ## Project Overview:
 This Power BI project aims to analyze Airbnb data to gain insights into the rental market trends, pricing dynamics, and property popularity across different locations.
 By visualizing various metrics and patterns, this analysis helps both hosts and guests make informed decisions.

+## Data Description
+  + The necessary data and data dictionaries are available as CSV files.
+  + The Reviews (Reviews.csv) dataset contains information about reviews left for Airbnb listings, while the Listings (Listings.csv) dataset contains all relevant details about the listed stays.
+Comprehensive descriptions of each column can be found in their respective data dictionary files (Listings_data_dictionary.csv and Reviews_data_dictionary.csv)

+## Software / Tools
++ Power BI

 ## Data Sources:
 The project utilizes publicly available Airbnb datasets containing information about listings, reviews, and host details.
 These datasets are sourced from Airbnb's website or other open data repositories and are loaded into Power BI for analysis.